 Andrew really wanted me to go with him to this Symposium, at which his Sonata for 4 Horns and his song cycle, Songs from Spoon River, were also going to be performed.

-Anna was 18 at the time and Paula 15.
+Our daughter Anna was 18 at the time and our daughter Paula 15.
 I thought I could safely leave them for the 10 day trip, particularly as their grandparents were not far away.
 I naively didn't expect parties, but was misguided in my trust.
 Anna's friend, Katie, moved in for the duration (with hindsight, I was glad of the added security of an extra person with parents nearby) and many gatherings were held.
 Paula proved to be the less wild one.
 She kept hoovering up around the friends, to the extent that one of them said: "I don't feel very welcome..!"
 Paula also asked some friends over.
 Word got out and her whole class were threatening to come.
 In the end, she had to go out and lock up the house.